yumiaomiao-a/LGRR/README.md

 # LGRR: Local and Global Relation Representation for Face Forgery Detection

 ## Introduction:
-This is the official repository of "LGRR: Local and Global Relation Representation for Face Forgery Detection".
+This is the official repository of the article "LGRR: Local and Global Relation Representation for Face Forgery Detection".

 Although existing DeepFake detection works achieve impressive performance in the intra-domain scenario, they are weak in learning robust and generalizable feature